SENG3150-Assignment-Group/3160-Front/dev/README.md

 -   Avoid using .then() style promises, instead use the async/await syntax.

--   Generally use the boilerplated code rather than developing new modules, it has intentionally been organised in such a way that it is easily extensible with further functionality without compromising the readability of the code.
+-   Generally use the boiler-plated code rather than developing new modules, it has intentionally been organised in such a way that it is easily extensible with further functionality without compromising the readability of the code.

 -   I (Bryce) suggest using VS Code with the following extensions in order to develop this project: